luiserojas74/Web-Design-Challenge/README.md

 ## About
-   - This is my personal project for unit 11(Web) of [Data Visualization and Analytics](https://bootcamp.uncc.edu/data/)
+   - This is the project I developed for unit 11 of the Boot Camp: [Data Visualization and Analytics](https://bootcamp.uncc.edu/data/)
-   - I built a dashboard to visualize the lattitude dependence of the global weather.
-The dataset and figures are fed from another project(i.e., [homework project](https://github.com/luiserojas74/Python-API) for unit 06(Python-APIs)), in which  the weather for more than 500  randomly chosen cities were collected from the [openweathermap API](https://openweathermap.org/api) for current  date.
+   - I created a dashboard to visualize the lattitude dependence of the global weather.
 For more details, see [here](#the-original-text-of-the-homework-assignment).
-   - A snapshot of the app:
+   - Here is a snapshot of the app:
 <img src="Images/app.png" width="600" height="400">

-   - The web-link for the app of this project is [here](https://luiserojas74.github.io/Web-Design-Challenge/).
+   - The link for the app of this project is [here](https://luiserojas74.github.io/Web-Design-Challenge/).
-   - Main tools used in this project: html, css, [Bootstrap](https://getbootstrap.com/).
+   - The main tools I used on this project are : html, css, [Bootstrap](https://getbootstrap.com/).

-## Usage
-   - Clone this repo as well as the [repo for Python-APIs](https://github.com/luiserojas74/Python-API).
-Use the main.ipynb of the second repo to generate a new list of cities and collect new png figures for the current weather data.
-Feed those figures into ./Resources folder of the current project.
-Then, you can open the index.html and play with the dashboard.
-You might get different observations from mine described in the following.

-## Some observations
+## Notes
-   - From the weather data for 546 cities, we conclude that temperature is peaked around 80 Fahrenheit near the equator from -20 to 30 degrees of Latitude.
-It continually drops to 30 Fahrenheit(even lower for several cities) in the region of 40 to 80 degree of latitude.
+   - After examining the weather of 546 cities, we conclude that temperature get higher as we approach the equator.
-   - There is no obvious dependence of cloudiness on latitude.
-Yet somehow there are several cloudiness values, 0, 20, 40, 78,97, are most crowded with citis all over the world, much more than other values.
-   - The humidity percentage has only weak dependence on the latitude.
-It takes smallest value around -20(Southern Hemisphere) and 20 latitude(Northern Hemisphere).
-   - There is no obvious dependence of wind speed on latitude.
-The wind speed in general is from 0 mph to 15 mph.
+   - There is no obvious dependence of cloudiness, humidity percentage and wind speed on the latitude.

 ## **_The original text of the homework assignment:_**